nielmalhotra/coffee_sudoku/README.md

 A sudoku solver written in coffeescript, html, css, and sinatra.
 All the hard calculating is done client side.

-You can view the finished result at sudokusolver.nielmalhotra.com
+You can view the finished result <a href="http://sudokusolver.nielmalhotra.com">here</a>.

 This solver is pretty simple.
 It creates a 2d array of the entire sudoku board.
 Then, it adds integers if the value of a position is known, and puts an array of the values 1 to 9 at the position if the value of a position is not know.